sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC v2.md

 ## 5.3 CLI
 Authentication errors will be handled by SSH.
 However, the CLI must gracefully handle authorization failures from the REST server (the authorization failure would originate from Translib of course).
 While the CLI will render all of the available commands to a user, the user will actually only be able to execute a subset of them.
 This limitation is a result of the design decision to centralize RBAC in Translib.
 Nevertheless, the CLI must inform the user when they attempt to execute an unauthorized command.

 ## 5.4 Translib
 Translib will authorize the user and when the authorization fails will return appropriate error string to the REST/gNMI server.
+Translib will also log an audit message with the username and the command that was attempted.

 If a user authenticates but is not part of one of the pre-defined groups, they will not be allowed to do anything at all on the system.